apstamp45/JON/README.md

 JON (Java Object Network)

-\tThis project attempts to create a JavaScript-like object network that lets you add, remove, and get access to the children with ease.
+This project attempts to create a JavaScript-like object network that lets you add, remove, and get access to the children with ease.
 This project is not meant to be useful in any way, but is just a fun idea that I wanted to work on.